 Planning an overland African safari?
 Preparing to travel to Africa for a long trip can be stressful.
-Let us help, we have been there before.
-We have spent more than 110 days in Africa living aboard an overland truck an epic African safari.
+Let us help, we’ve been there before.
+We’ve spent more than 110 days in Africa living aboard an overland truck on an epic African safari.
 Many overland safari companies put together lists of what to pack, but we found them to be kind of generic.
-So we put together our what to pack for an African safari packing list based on our experiences in Africa.
+So we put together our what to pack for an African safari packing list based on our two safari experiences in Africa.

 What To Pack For An Overland Safari

 Best Bag For Safari In Africa